The AmeriCorps Mission: To improve lives, strengthen communities, and foster civic engagement through service and volunteering.

 Contact Program Director Devin Genovese to apply year round, Devin@tmparksfoundation.org

-ReInvent Schools Las Vegas focuses on academic achievement, expanded learning, wraparound services, and family and community engagement at underperforming urban core schools.
-This year the program will place 48 AmeriCorps members in CLas Vegas schools to mentor more than 500 children who are behind in reading, or have low school attendance rates, to support the Read by Three initiative and ensure future success in school and in life for Nevada children.
+ReInvent Schools Las Vegas AmeriCorps Program focuses on academic achievement, expanded learning, wraparound services, and family and community engagement in the communities surrounding underperforming urban core schools.
+This year the program will place 64 AmeriCorps members to serve in Pre-K, Elementary and High schools to provide mentorship to students where more than 500 children will receive academic, social-emotional and chronic absenteeism support, as well as nutrition education to ensure future success in school and in life for Nevada children.
+In addition, AmeriCorps members will strategically provide support to high-needs communities helping them navigate resources and providing financial and employment readiness interventions.

 Learn more about ReInvent Schools